grame-cncm/faust/architecture/soul/README.md

 # soul-faust-tester

 The **soul-faust-tester** tool allows to test DSP CPU usage of Faust and SOUL programs, dynamically compiling them, and running them in the Faust runtime or SOUL runtime.
-It measures the DSP CPU usage as MBytes/sec and % of audio bandwith at 44.1 kHz.
+It measures the DSP CPU usage as MBytes/sec and % of audio bandwidth at 44.1 kHz.

 So for instance: